KageKirin/kagekirin-old.github.com/source/_posts/2012-03-14-mulberry-jam-contd.markdown

 Follow up on last week's post about Mulberry.

-There have been a couple of changes with Xcode 4.3, iOS 5.1 and some updates in Mulberry that gave a hard time...
+There have been a couple of changes with Xcode 4.3, iOS 5.1 and some updates in Mulberry that gave me a hard time...
 In the end, I had to re-scaffold my test-apps from scratch and move my content over because of a few noteworthy changes.
 Incidentally, those changes concern the parts I did not treat in detail in my last post (or just brushed over without investigating it into depth), thus this follow-up makes a lot of sense.